jrcks/Nebby/README.md

 #### Running flow semantic analysis
 4. Run ```analysis/semantics-perflow.py <descriptor>```.
 For example, ```python3 semantics-perflow.py sample-test```.
 The summary json file, summary text file and the charts will be stored in ```Nebby/logs/results/``` as ```<descriptor>.json, <descriptor>.txt and <descriptor>.png```.

+5. To get the detailed information about the port, go to ```Nebby\analysis```.
+Run ```python3 port_info.py <descriptor>```.
+This file reads the json data file and asks you for the port you want the info about.
+Enter the port number and press enter to look at the data for that port.

 ### Notes:
 * Run ```scripts/clean.sh``` to clear old files, queues, etc. before a fresh test
 * While measuring video, choose a relatively higher bandwidth (>500kbps).
 200kbps is sufficient for static webpages.